willswire/tokenz/README.md

 # tokenz

-store tokens in Apple Keychain for easy access in Terminal
+Store tokens in Apple Keychain for easy access in Terminal